shripriyaprabhakar/Seasons-app/README.md

 # Seasons-App

-> This project is intended to work as a fron-end app for determining the season.
+> This project is intended to work as a front-end app for determining the season.

 ## Table of Contents